Yi-Qie/CSE185-SP24-Motif-Finding-by-Gibbs-Sampling/benchmark/Benchmark.md

 ## Data information
 A BED file of ChIP sequencing, [`ENCFF221BLR.bed`](https://www.encodeproject.org/files/ENCFF221BLR/), was downloaded from the ENCODE platform.
 The biosample for obtaining the peak data is [*Homo sapiens* GM23338](https://www.encodeproject.org/biosamples/ENCBS368AAA/), and the sequencing was targeted to the STAT1 assay.

 `bedtools` is incorporated to extract peak sequence segments from reference genome using coordinate information provided by bed file.
-For instance, with the two example files we mentioned above, the `bedtools` command is: `bedtools getfasta -fi hg38.fa -bed ENCFF221BLR.bed -fo peaks_sequences.fa`.
+For instance, with the two example files we mentioned above, the linux command used to run `bedtools` is: `bedtools getfasta -fi hg38.fa -bed ENCFF221BLR.bed -fo peaks_sequences.fa`.
+We handle this (i.e. we will run bedtools for you in our tool

 Where the ouput `peaks_sequences.fa` file was then used as the input for the Gibbs sampler program.
 When running for a k-mer length of 8, the output is: